RS2002/OSPO/README.md

 # OSPO: One Step Policy Optimization

-**Article:** "One Step is Enough: A Highly Efficient Ride Sharing Framework via GRPO" (under review)
+**Article:** "One Step is Enough: Multi-Agent Reinforcement Learning based on One-Step Policy Optimization for Order Dispatch on Ride-Sharing Platforms" (under review)